Eric-Chung-0511/Learning-Record/README.md

 # Project Highlights

 ### Data Analysis：

-In the realm of data analysis, I have extensively applied the Python libraries Pandas for data processing and analysis, and NumPy for complex mathematical operations.
+Delving further into the realm of feature engineering, I have meticulously implemented feature selection and transformation to bolster the predictive capabilities of my models.
+My repertoire includes a broad array of feature extraction techniques such as variable transformations, interaction feature creation, and Principal Component Analysis (PCA) for dimensionality reduction.

-Through Matplotlib and Seaborn libraries, I have not only showcased data distribution and relationships but also revealed potential data patterns through advanced visualization techniques such as heat maps, box plots, and scatter plots.
+Additionally, I have utilized a range of methods like encoding categorical variables, imputing missing values, and constructing derived features using domain knowledge.
+These strategies have significantly enhanced the robustness and efficiency of algorithmic models across diverse data-centric challenges.

-An important aspect of my work is outlier detection, for which I have utilized various methods from the pyod library to identify and exclude outliers.
+A critical component of my analytical repertoire is the detection and handling of outliers, which can skew results and impede model accuracy.
+To address this, I've employed the robust algorithms provided by the pyod library, adeptly identifying and prudently managing these anomalies to maintain the integrity of the analysis.

 ### Machine Learning：
 In the field of machine learning, my expertise is not limited to traditional models like logistic regression, decision trees, and random forests for solving classification problems.